Israel–United Kingdom relations: Arrest warrants

-In December 2009, an arrest warrant was issued for then leader of the opposition Tzipi Livni due to alleged war crimes committed during the 2008-09 Gaza War, when Livni was Foreign Minister.
+In December 2009, an arrest warrant was issued for then leader of the opposition Tzipi Livni due to alleged war crimes committed during the 2008-2009 Gaza War, when Livni was Foreign Minister.
 Police subsequently raided a hotel in London where she was believed to be staying in order to arrest her, but after an investigation it was established that Livni was not even present in the United Kingdom.
 A pro-Palestinian organization had mistaken Tami Shor, the Deputy Director-General of Israel's Water Authority, for Livni at a conference in London.
 Livni had been slated to attend the conference before cancelling her planned visit to the UK two weeks earlier.
 Shortly afterward, a group of Israeli military officers who had been invited to the UK by the British Army for a meeting on military cooperation cancelled the planned visit for fear of arrest over the Gaza War.
 Israeli officials had feared the possibility of arrest warrants being issued, and asked the British authorities for a guarantee that the officers would not be arrested.
 The visit was cancelled after the British informed Israeli officials that they could not give such a guarantee.

-These incidents strained relations between Israel and the United Kingdom, and Israel urged the UK to rethink its policies to prevent further damage to the relationship.
+According to Roni Sofer, these incidents strained relations between Israel and the United Kingdom, and Israel urged the UK to rethink its policies to prevent further damage to the relationship.
 A few months earlier, former military chief Moshe Ya'alon had called off a visit to Britain due to similar concerns.
 Israeli Defense Minister Ehud Barak was also threatened with arrest, but the courts ruled that as a sitting minister he enjoyed diplomatic immunity.
 British Foreign Secretary David Miliband announced that Britain would no longer tolerate legal harassment of Israeli officials in this fashion and that threats of arrest against visitors of Livni's stature would not happen again.
 To achieve this, British law would be reformed.

 Israel's deputy foreign minister Danny Ayalon said that the risk of arrest was harming bilateral relations but the law was not changed as promised.
 Israel halted the "special strategic dialogue" with Britain in protest.